Meet the team

 Our staff are widely published experts in global politics, history and cultural studies.
 You will be designated a personal tutor (normally the same throughout the degree) with whom you will meet regularly to discuss your academic progress.

-Dr Robin Dunford, course leader
+Dr Deborah Madden, course leader

 Robin is a leading expert on human rights, contemporary conflict and humanitarian intervention.
 Robin’s latest book on the international Responsibility to Protect civilians includes analysis of international responses to human rights violations in Libya, Yemen and Syria.
 He teaches on human rights, humanitarian intervention, and on the links between conflict, security and development.
 Read Robin's full profile.